zhaoaite/ASTCapsNet/README.md

 # Requirements
--python >= 3.5
+- python >= 3.5
--numpy >= 1.18.0
+- numpy >= 1.18.0
--scipy
+- scipy
--tensorflow
+- tensorflow

 Other dependencies can be installed using the following command:

--pip install -r requirements.txt
+- pip install -r requirements.txt

 # Usage
 You need to change the class number, number of capsules in the file of capsNet.py, capsLayer.py, and utils.py shows the dataset settings.